-Besides that, I can also see it from how Bening residents post about the heart's outpouring.
+Besides this, I can also see self-disclosure from Bening residents’ posts about the heart's outpouring.
 The words that appear illustrate the empathy of fellow Bening residents.
 This is also the case with the Bening Society community.
 They are accustomed to talking about many things, ranging from Muslim, feminine, family, social, religious, and even political issues.

 The strong bond that exists between Bening residents encourages the emergence of openness between them.
-The exposure can see how they can express each other's thoughts or contents in the Bening community forum.
+The exposure can show how they can express each other's thoughts or contents in the Bening community forum.
 Even informants get close friends who can invite them to talk from heart to heart.
 As the following informants say:

 "There was a dunk of friends from this group who became close to being a place to confide in me as much as we like—only started as limited as buyers and sellers.